UNIVERSAL SERVICE FUND - SCHOOLS and LIBRARIES

 Records

-Applicants and service providers are required to retain receipt and delivery records relating to pre-bidding, bidding, contracts, application process, invoices, provision of services, and other matters relating to the administration of universal service for a period of at least 10 years after the latter of the last day of the applicable funding year or the service delivery deadline for the funding request.
+Applicants and service providers are required to retain receipt and delivery records relating to pre-bidding, bidding, contracts, application process, invoices, provision of services, and other matters relating to their compliance with E-Rate program rules for a period of at least 10 years after the latter of the last day of the applicable funding year or the service delivery deadline for the funding request.

 Other Assistance Considerations